visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Such handoffs shall be managed formally with a comment (or email) to the customer(s) and the next week's **Primary** and **Backup** in the associated GitHub issue.
-The associated issue(s) in the SRE issues repository shall be re-assigned by the next week's **Primary** upon beginning their shift.
+The associated issue(s) in the SRE issues repository shall be re-assigned by the previous week's **Primary** upon ending their shift.
+However, a preceding week's **Primary** may be near enough to :ref:`resolving <sre_response_vs_resolution>` an SRE issue that it makes more sense for him/her to carry it completion in the following week.
+In this case, s/he will leave such issues assigned to themselves.

 .. _sre_escalation: